 As trust in institutions and among individuals continues to decline, the future of democracy hinges on effectively utilizing the powerful possibilities provided by AI.
 Democratic countries and societies today have the responsibility to foster safe, fair and inclusive AI systems that help defend democracies against malicious acts and enhance democratic governance.
 This is precisely AI4Democracy's purpose, as we will mobilize world-class AI experts to conduct pioneering research on the following four topics:

-1) How AI can be used to inform policymaking (June 2024) – Deger Turan and Colleen McKenzie (AI Objectives Institute): This paper will analyze different paradigms under which policy development takes place and illustrate with case studies from 2023 and 2024 how AI tools have augmented civic capacity.
-It will showcase AI’s potential to support collective agency in ways that systematically feed back into AI governance and AI safety institutions, creating a virtuous circle of improving AI’s impact on society.
+1) How AI can be used to inform policymaking (June 2024) – Deger Turan and Colleen McKenzie (AI Objectives Institute): This paper analyzes different paradigms under which policy development takes place and illustrate with case studies from 2023 and 2024 how AI tools have augmented civic capacity.
+It showcases AI’s potential to support collective agency in ways that systematically feed back into AI governance and AI safety institutions, creating a virtuous circle of improving AI’s impact on society.

-2) Depolarizing and moderating social media with AI (July 2024) – Pedro Ramaciotti (Sciences Po and CNRS): This paper will propose AI tools and guidelines for the enhancement of social media ecosystems, outlining concrete actions to improve compliance and moderation of the digital space.
-It will explore the potential to provide platforms, regulators and researchers with a new framework for AI development that reconciles societal and business objectives.
+2) Depolarizing and moderating social media with AI (July 2024) – Pedro Ramaciotti (Sciences Po and CNRS): This paper proposes AI tools and guidelines for the enhancement of social media ecosystems, outlining concrete actions to improve compliance and moderation of the digital space.
+It explores the potential to provide platforms, regulators and researchers with a new framework for AI development that reconciles societal and business objectives.

-3) Enhancing legislative engagement with AI (September 2024) – Bruce Schneier and Nathan Sanders (Harvard University) and Alicia Combaz and David Mas (Make.org): This paper will explore specific ways in which AI can be used to increase engagement in the legislative process, making residents more informed about and active in policymaking while simultaneously making legislators more responsive and connected to their constituents.
-It will outline what challenges need to be overcome to deploy these tools equitably.
+3) Enhancing legislative engagement with AI (September 2024) – Nathan Sanders and Matthew Victor (MAPLE) and Alicia Combaz and David Mas (Make.org): This paper explores specific ways in which AI can be used to increase engagement in the legislative process, making residents more informed about and active in policymaking while simultaneously making legislators more responsive and connected to their constituents.
+It outlines what challenges need to be overcome to deploy these tools equitably.

-4) Securing democratic infrastructures (October 2024) – Andrew Dwyer (Royal Holloway, University of London) and Roxana Radu (University of Oxford): This paper will examine how AI can enhance the security of the materials and processes that enable democratic societies to function well.
-It will focus on two of these: parliamentary and electoral systems.
+**4) Securing democratic infrastructures (October 2024) – Andrew Dwyer (Royal Holloway, University of London) and Roxana Radu (University of Oxford): **This paper examines how AI can enhance the security of the materials and processes that enable democratic societies to function well.
+It focuses on two of these: parliamentary and electoral systems.
 For each, this paper will explore how AI offers distinct advantages to protect our collective democratic infrastructures from adversarial attacks that seek to undermine democratic societies.

 Below are the high-level events we will organize and the key 2024 gatherings where we will participate to shape the AI policy agenda and drive forward our recommendations: